wezelball/rjove_power/README.md

 Uses UTC time-stamped files of length determined by user.

+10/13/14
+I'm not able to fix the USB/HackRf hangup issues.
+I will make one last attempt by using a short USB cable, but I am already lookiing at an alternative of hacking hackrf_transfer.c and getting that to work by tranferring a line to a file (or buffer) and handing off to Python.

 ISSUES
 Occasionally, HackRF seems to hang, and file writing stops.
 No change in output seen on application.
 I have to kill process and reboot HackRF to